 - psychiatric disability

 The Mercy Foundation acknowledges that the majority of people experiencing homelessness in Australia do not have high or complex needs.
-They simply need access to affordable housing and few, if any, supports may be required.
-However, because our focus is on chronic homelessness – it is often this group of homeless individuals and families who do have additional support needs.
+They simply need access to affordable housing and some supports may be required.
+People experiencing chronic homelessness are likely to have additional support needs.

 Applicants must be able to specify measurable outcomes from the initiative.
 Those outcomes will need to show that the project has contributed to ending chronic homelessness or contributed substantially to increasing knowledge about the pathways into and out of homelessness – thereby increasing our understanding of how to prevent and how to end homelessness.
 All applications will need to outline their evaluation strategy and make clear how such outcomes will be measured.

-Applicants must be a legal entity, such as an incorporated association or company.
+Applicants must be a legal entity, such as an incorporated association or company, and not for profit.
 If not, the applicant will need to be auspiced by an appropriate organisation.

 Grant Payments Schedule